Disentanglement as Identifiable Pushforward Factorisation: Identifiability Proofs

-is an eigendecomposition.
-With a simple spectrum, eigenvectors are unique up to P\&S and coincide with the intrinsic seam directions in \Cref{thm:intrinsic-uniqueness}.
-By \Cref{lem:seams}, singular–vector paths map to seams; and by \Cref{thm:seam-factorisation-general}, the factor along seam $i$ equals the 1‑D push‑forward of $p_i(z_i)$. \end{proof}
+Thus the assumptions of \Cref{thm:intrinsic-uniqueness} hold, with seam frame $\mU_z$.
+By that lemma, the columns of $\mU_z$ are exactly the intrinsic seam directions, up to P\&S. By \Cref{lem:seams}, singular-vector paths map to seams; and by \Cref{thm:seam-factorisation-general}, the factor along seam $i$ is the 1-D push-forward of $p_i(z_i)$. \end{proof}

 Note that the two proofs above adopt a similar technique, but \Cref{thm:intrinsic-uniqueness} is entirely intrinsic to the manifold (hence no mention of a Jacobian), whereas \Cref{cor:intrinsic-uniqueness} is with reference to a parameterisation of the manifold by a function $d$.